The colored Hanbury Brown--Twiss effect: Supplementary Material

-While we have dealt with the case of spontaneous emission exactly, it is clear that this is an awkward process.
+While we have dealt above with the 2PS of spontaneous emission exactly, it is clear that even in this simple case, the exact calculation is an awkward process.
 For the situation of our experiment, which corresponds instead to a steady state, we recourse to numerical calculations.
 Importantly, however, the two situations are not extremely different from a physical point of view.
 The emission indeed corresponds to spontaneous emission from a state whose coherence depends on the degree of condensation.
 The final phenomenology is extremely similar.
-We describe our system theoretically by the following minimal model which accounts for all the key ingredients of the experiments (Eq.~(2) of the main text):
+We describe our system theoretically by the following minimal model which accounts for all the key ingredients of the experiments: